Procession brings fallen aviator home

 Whidbey Islanders donning neon vests and wielding American flags braved the harsh wind along Highway 20 Monday evening.
-Veterans and family members wrapped themselves in blankets and hugged under the strobe of police and tow truck light from the side of the road.
+Veterans and family members wrapped themselves in blankets and hugged under the strobe of police and tow truck lights from the side of the road.
 Cars honked as they passed through the dark, wet night.

-Each minute felt more pregnant than the last as bystanders awaited the procession of Lt.
+Each minute felt more poignant than the last as bystanders awaited the procession of Lt.
 Serena “Dug” Wileman, one of the two aviators lost in the Oct.
 15 EA-18G Growler crash during routine training near Mount Rainier, as she returned home from Dover Air Force Base.

 Lt.
 Cmdr.
 Lyndsay Evans, another aviator lost in the incident, will return later this week privately per her family’s request.